dave2/dave2.github.io/content/post/hexagon-update-2022-10-25/index.md

 the same thing in my game code.
 The long work thread continues to update the progress bar and this visually updates, and the code in `_ready()` waits for the long work thread to complete.
-It turns out, I wasn't, and the detail is interesting.
+It turns out, I wasn't doing this actually, and the detail is interesting.

 The use of `await` in `_ready()` is because we don't want to block, we know that we can't call `OS.delay_msec()` because it would block